HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 The list is ordered by the total number of SSG sites, but shows those as a percentage of all sites in that region.
 It's no surprise that top of the list is Northern America as most companies who invented SSGs are in the USA.
 However, as a percentage of all sites they are a a lower regions with only 1.1% of sites having adopted Jamstack.
 But surprisingly, Western Europe is in second place and has a similar low percentage adoption compared to some of the sub regions further down the list.

 The tail also shows great results.
-Subregions with lower number of sites in general adopt technology even broader, like 4.8% of Micronesia sites.
+Subregions with lower number of sites in general adopt technology at a broader based, for example, 4.8% of Micronesia sites.

-### Summary of adoption by regions

-SSG technology is adopted not only by places where it's invented and popularized, but also all around the world.
-Moreover, in places where the next generation of the web will be built, it grows even faster, mostly 2 times and sometimes 4 times, compared to others.

-{# TODO - does this need a source? ^ #}

 ## SSGs distribution among CDN providers